Last Updated: April 24, 2021

 - prepare a doctoral dissertation

-Harvard has a record of 100% debt-free graduates.
-Nearly 70% of its students receive some form of financial aid with about 20% of students families paying nothing.
+and yet, Harvard has a record of 100% debt-free graduates.
+Nearly 70% of its students receive some form of financial aid with about 20% of student families paying nothing.
 This is because Harvard offers need-based scholarships.
+The students who are enrolled for courses are given a financial package that includes support for tuition and their health insurance.
+The students are also given a living stipend for the first two years along with teaching and research assistant stipends.
+They also receive a completion fellowship while in their final year of the program.